MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A reverse iterator that points just beyond the end of the string_view.
+A reverse iterator that points just beyond the end.
 The position designates the beginning of the reverse string_view.

 ## <a name="crend"></a>  basic_string_view::crend